ivy-lang/ivy-bitcoin/docs/language/Functions.md

 # Functions

+The following functions and operators are available when compiling Ivy to Bitcoin Script:

 * **checkSig(publicKey: PublicKey, sig: Signature) -> Boolean**: check that the signature **sig **is a valid signature on the spending transaction by the private key corresponding to **publicKey**.

 * **checkMultiSig(publicKeys: [PublicKey], sigs: [Signature]) -> Boolean**: check that each of the signatures in **sigs** is a valid signature on the spending transaction by the private key corresponding to one of the **publicKeys**.
 The signatures must be provided in the same order as their respective public keys.